BarzinM/barzinm.github.io/_posts/2016-06-01-odriod_setup.md

     $ ssh 192.168.0.30 -l root # Use the IP assigned to the board
     ```

     * If there is something wrong then connect a monitor and keyboard.
-See what errors you get.
-If known try `ifconfig` and examine the `eth0`.
+See what errors you get during boot.
+If you know what IP it's suppose to have try `ifconfig` and confirm the `eth0` network interface.
 These might give enough leads for troubleshooting.

 ## Some Ubuntu Customizations